oreillymedia/promptlab/README.md

 - Filter out blocks of text.
 For example, you might only want to process one chapter in a book.
 - Apply templated prompts to your blocks and send them to an LLM.
 You can use metadata in your prompts to make them more dynamic.
 For example, you might have a metadata file with keys like `title`, `author`, and `topic`.
 You can include these keys in your prompt templates.

-Propmptlab helps you massage text into blocks that can be fed into an LLM using a [Jinja](https://jinja.palletsprojects.com/) template.
+Propmptlab helps you massage text into smaller blocks that can be fed into an LLM using a [Jinja](https://jinja.palletsprojects.com/) template.
 This template contains the text of your prompt, along with variables that get passed in from the block.
 For example, you might have a template like this with three variables -- a topic, a title, an authos, and a block of text:

 ```
 You are a technical instructional designer who is reviewing